 One of the major reasons why MSP websites are so important is because while they are absolutely the beginning of a relationship that you’re about to forge with a new member of your target audience, they also play an important role in helping you accomplish a much larger and farther reaching goal as well.

-The end goal of your MSP websites should always involve motivating people to go to your contact form, fill out all of their appropriate information and schedule that initial meeting or consultation as a next step.
+The end goal of MSP websites should always involve motivating people to go to your contact form, fill out all of their appropriate information and schedule that initial meeting or consultation as a next step.

-Therefore, your MSP websites are an opportunity to tell your story in a way that resonates with these people.
+Therefore, MSP websites are an opportunity to tell your story in a way that resonates with these people.
 Someone might know what a managed services provider is and even why they need one – but they’re just not sure why that partner they’re looking for has to be YOU.

-When constructed properly, your MSP websites are the best chance you have to educate your prospects in a way that also differentiates yourself from your competitors at the exact same time.
+When constructed properly, MSP websites are the best chance you have to educate your prospects in a way that also differentiates yourself from your competitors at the exact same time.
 It’s an opportunity to say “here’s what I do, here’s why that’s important and here’s why you should pick up the phone and give me a call or fill out my contact form.”

-What pages belong on an MSP website?
+What pages belong on MSP websites?

 Another important point to understand is that all MSPs are different – which means that no two MSP websites will be created in quite the same way.
 They should all outwardly reflect the qualities that make your own MSP unique, meaning that there really is no “one size fits all” structure to follow when designing an online destination of your own.